expo/expo/docs/pages/versions/unversioned/react-native/style.md

     );
   }
 }

-// skip this line if using Create React Native App AppRegistry.registerComponent('AwesomeProject', () => LotsOfStyles);

 ```

 One common pattern is to make your component accept a `style` prop which in turn is used to style subcomponents.
 You can use this to make styles "cascade" the way they do in CSS.

 There are a lot more ways to customize text style.
 Check out the [Text component reference](../text/) for a complete list.

 Now you can make your text beautiful.
 The next step in becoming a style master is to [learn how to control component size](../height-and-width/).